KnpLabs/Gaufrette/README.markdown

 ### Cache a slow filesystem

-If you have to deal with a slow filesystem, it is out of quetion to use it directly.
+If you have to deal with a slow filesystem, it is out of question to use it directly.
 So, you need a cache!
 Happily, Gaufrette offers a cache system ready for use.
 It consist of an adapter itself composed of two adapters:

     * The *source* adapter that should be cached
     * The *cache* adapter that is used to cache

-Here is an exemple of how to cache an ftp filesystem:
+Here is an example of how to cache an ftp filesystem:

 ```php
 <?php